thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-TRANSFER-VOLUME.md

 1. The processor will receive the ID of the token-transfer-volume rule set in the token handler.
 2. The processor will receive the current `transfer volume`, `last transfer time`, `amount` and token's total supply from the handler.
-3. The processor will evaluate whether the rule has a set total supply or use the token's total supply provided by the handler.
+3. The processor will evaluate whether the rule has a set total supply or use the token's total supply provided by the handler set at the beginning of every new `period`.
-4. The processor will evaluate whether the rule is active base on `starting timestamp`.
+4. The processor will evaluate whether the rule is active based on the `starting timestamp`.
-5. The processor will evaluate whether the current time is within the `period`.
+5. The processor will evaluate whether the current time is within a new `period`.
-    - **If it is a new period**, the processor will return the `transfer volume` value from the current transaction for the handler to store.
+    - **If it is a new period**, the processor will set the `amount` value from the current transaction as the `_volume` value for the volume percent of total supply calculation.
-    - **If it is not a new period**, the processor will then evaluate the `transfer volume` (tokens transferred) against the rule's `max volume` (percent in basis units of total supply).
+    - **If it is not a new period**, the processor will then accumulate the `transfer volume` (tokens transferred) and the `amount` of tokens to be transferred as the `_volume` value for the volume percent of total supply calculation.
-6. The processor will then calculate the final volume percentage, in basis units, of the total supply by adding the `transfer volume` (tokens transferred) for the period and the `amount` to be transferred in the transaction then dividing against the total supply set in step 3.
+6. The processor will then calculate the final volume percentage, in basis units, from `_volume` and the total supply set in step 3.
 7. The processor will then evaluate if the final volume percentage of total supply would be greater than the `max volume` in the case of the transaction succeeding.
     - If yes, then the transaction will revert.
-    - If no, the processor will return the `transfer volume` (previous total of tokens transferred within period plus current transaction total) for the current `period`.
+    - If no, the processor will return the `_volume` value for the current `period` to the handler.

 ###### *see [ERC20RuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkTokenTransferVolumePasses*

+## Evaluation Exceptions
+- This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
+This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
+- In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ### Revert Message